lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Client-to-AS Request

-Protocol that provides the secure channel between C and the AS is out-of-scope.
+The protocol that provides the secure channel between C and the AS is out-of-scope.
 This can, for example, be TLS or DTLS.
 What is important is that the two peers are mutually authenticated, and that the secure channel provides message integrity, confidentiality and freshness.
 It is also necessary for the AS to be able to extract the public key of C used in the underlying security handshake.